Los Angeles Subway To Install Mandatory Full-Body Scanners For Passengers

 While this marks a first for America, China has already implemented high-level security in their subway systems.
 At Sanjiaohu station in Wuhan, people are expected to pass checkpoints and allow their belongings to be scanned, according to South China Morning Post.

 Moreover, Beijing’s subway system is considering adding biometric technology.
 It would allow people to buy tickets by scanning their palms or face, described CNBC.
-Not only that, the biometric scanning would open and close gates for people to enter or leave the station.
+Not only that, but the biometric scanning would also open and close gates for people to enter or leave the station.

 China’s surveillance system appears to be far superior to that of the U.S., with a “social credit system” being rolled out for each of the citizens.
 These scores rank people depending on a wide range of indicators.
 Chinese citizens who have a low social credit score can be banned from boarding trains and planes, reported Reuters.